MadRiver44/wdi/whiteboarding_algos.md

 Write a function called `twoSum` that given an array of integers and a target number, returns two array integers that add up to the target.

 **Input:** [3, 2, 5, 7, 11, 15], 9

 **Output:** Return [2, 7]
-//Note that 2 + 7 equals the target 9

 **Hints**
 * Try to think of a data structure that works best for returning the first matched value it finds.